 What a gladsome thing a peony is!
 Peonies are the ‘over-the-tops’ of late spring and early summer from the buxom ‘officinalis’ beauties so often seen in cottage gardens to the glamorous ‘suffruticosa’ tree peonies with their sumptuous blooms.

-About 12 years ago, I fell for one of these in a garden-centre; it’s called Handaijin (very dully translated as ‘Minister of Flowers’ – hang on, that’s quite a good idea for the next time we have a Cabinet Reshuffle”…) , it is now six feet tall, with the most beautiful grey/pink leaves preceding lots of frankly unbelievable dinner-plate sized flowers of bright reddish-purple.
+About 12 years ago, I fell for one of these in a garden-centre; it’s called Handaijin (very dully translated as ‘Minister of Flowers’ – definitely should get one of these in the Government) , it is now six feet tall, with the most beautiful grey/pink leaves preceding lots of frankly unbelievable dinner-plate sized flowers of bright reddish-purple.
 (I see it is listed in the peonygarden catalogue as ‘gigantic’!).

 It is easy to make the mistake of planting herbaceous peonies too deeply – take it from me, you get lots of leaves but no flowers – but tree peonies are okay a bit deeper, and the bigger-flowered ones need plenty of discreet support for their overloaded branches.
 What you CAN do with peonies is move them…..yes, I know it’s traditional wisdom that you can’t, but as long as you do it carefully, and never into soggy soil, they will settle into a new home quite happily.

-There will be plenty of peonies at Chelsea Flower Show – there always are.
-I remember seeing a wonderful garden there by Luciano Guibellei a few years ago for Laurent-Perrier, with a sea of the lovely blood-red lactiflora variety ‘Buckeye Belle’ floating ethereally among waves of (I think) Stipa tenuissima – fleeting, totally impractical, but magical.
+I remember seeing a wonderful garden at Chelsea Flower Show by Luciano Guibellei, with a sea of the lovely blood-red lactiflora variety ‘Buckeye Belle’ floating ethereally among waves of (I think) Stipa tenuissima – fleeting, totally impractical, but magical.
 Kelways, one of the doyens of peony-growing, sell this gorgeous thing, along with hundreds of others, of course.

 Its very pretty lemon-yellow flowers are small and gone in the blink of an eye but the bright green serrated leaves are a joy in themselves and………..well…did I mention that I grew it from a seed?……….
 Laura is bound to have tales of much greater glory in this area……